Béla Berend: In the Budapest Ghetto

 Following the Arrow Cross Party coup and Horthy's arrest and removal (15–16 October 1944), the members of the triumvirate, Stern, Wilhelm and Pető went into hiding, while Ferenczy was commissioned to establish a new Jewish council, of which Berend remained a member.
 The Ferenc Szálasi government decided to establish the Budapest Ghetto on 29 November 1944.
 Berend was an active leader during the existence of the ghetto, headquartered at Síp utca 12.
-Under his guidance, the Zionists established an document forgery plant there in order to declare many Jews as non-Jews by the Arrow Cross Party authorities so they could live outside the ghetto.
+Under his guidance, the Zionists established a document forgery plant there in order to declare many Jews as non-Jews by the Arrow Cross Party authorities so they could live outside the ghetto.
 Meanwhile, the arriving Soviets began to besiege Budapest.
 All council members had contacts and liaison officers from the Arrow Cross Party.
 In this capacity, Berend maintained contact with József Sarlósi, head of the party's infamous headquarters (the "House of Vengeance") at Szent István Boulevard.
 Berend also tried to correspond with the Arrow Cross Party leadership, emphasizing his Zionist ideas, thus a common point of interest.
 In mid-December 1944, he urged the leaders of the party to prevent robberies and murders and protect the ghetto area with disciplined party members.
 At the end of the letter, he promised that after the war all Jews will leave Hungary.

 A Jewish ghetto police was established within the Budapest Ghetto, and the number of its personnel varied between 700–900 during the ghetto's one and a half-month existence.
 Berend exercised supervisory authority over the board, according to the surviving documents, he also gave instructions to its leaders Miklós Szirt then Ernő Szalkai.
 Through Berend and Lajos Gottesman, the Zionists were overrepresented in the management of the ghetto police.
 Alongside Miksa Domonkos, Berend was the most active member of the council, who tried to improve the living conditions of the Jews within the ghetto.
 He dealt with the Arrow Cross Party authorities for the release of Jews or the supplying of the ghetto, and consoled the ill and the hungry.
 Berend usually left the ghetto in Catholic guise to visit shelters and celebrate services.
 During one of his trips, he acquired a thousand certificate of baptism form for printing and for the Zionists' document factory.
 Through these, they were able to smuggle patients out of the ghettos and place them in hospitals.
 Berend also performed ritual services at the mass graves of the ghetto, especially the Klauzál Square.